LostBeard/SpawnDev.BlazorJS/README.md

 # SpawnDev.BlazorJS.WebWorkers
 [![NuGet](https://img.shields.io/nuget/dt/SpawnDev.BlazorJS.WebWorkers.svg?label=SpawnDev.BlazorJS.WebWorkers)](https://www.nuget.org/packages/SpawnDev.BlazorJS.WebWorkers)

 - Easily call Blazor Services in separate threads with WebWorkers and SharedWebWorkers

 - Does not require SharedArrayBuffer and therefore does not require the special HTTP headers associated with using it.

+- Supports and uses transferable objects whenever possible

 - Works in Blazor WASM .Net 6, 7, and 8.

-- Tested on:
+- Tested on (with .Net 8):
  Chrome Windows - Working
  MS Edge Windows - Working
  Firefox Windows - Working